boazbk/crypto/lec_17_SFE.md

 * Let $F$ be the $k$-party functionality that on inputs $x_1,\ldots,x_k \in \{0,1\}$ outputs to all parties the majority value of the $x_i$'s.
 Then, in any protocol that securely computes $F$,  for any adversary that controls less than half of the parties, if at least $n/2+1$ of the other parties' inputs equal $0$, then the adversary will not be able to cause an honest party to output $1$.

+> # { .pause }
+It is an excellent idea for you to pause here and try to work out at least informally these exercises.

 [^public-inputs]: Our treatment of the input graph $H$ is  an instance of a general case.
 While the definition of a functionality only talks about private inputs, it's very easy to include public inputs as well.
 If we want to include some public input $Z$ we can simply have $Z$ concatenated to all the private inputs (and the functionality check that they are all the same, otherwise outputting ```error``` or some similar result).

 Amazingly, we can obtain such a protocol for _every_ functionality:

+> # {.theorem title="Fundamental theorem of cryptography" #MPCthm}

+> # {.proof data-ref="MPCthm"}
-__Theorem ("Fundamental theorem of cryptography", Yao '82, Goldreich-Micali-Wigderson '87,...):__  Under reasonable assumptions[^assumptions] for every polynomial-time computable $k$-functionality $F$ there is a polynomial-time protocol that computes it securely.
+Under reasonable assumptions[^assumptions] for every polynomial-time computable $k$-functionality $F$ there is a polynomial-time protocol that computes it securely.

 [^assumptions]: Originally this was shown under the assumption of trapdoor permutations (which can be derived from the Factoring or RSA  conjectures) but it is known today under a variety of other assumptions, including in particular the LWE conjecture.

+[MPCthm](){.ref} was originally proven by Yao in 1982 for the special case of two party functionalities, and then proved for the general case by  Goldreich, Micali,  and Wigderson in 1987.
+As discussed below, many variants of this theorem has been shown, and this line of research is still ongoing.

 ### Some comments: